Concatenating Strings in Go

 The bytes.Buffer (opens in a new tab) type is useful for building

 a string with repeated writes.
-Like strings.Join
+Like strings.Join, this has the advantage of

 being efficient by avoiding intermediate string allocations.
 It also allows for